 The university maintains several warning and alert systems for use in the event of major storms or other disasters.
 The National Oceanic and Atmospheric Administration (NOAA) of the U.S. Department of Commerce provides continuous broadcasts of the latest weather information from the National Weather Service.
 Taped weather messages are repeated every two to three minutes and are revised hourly.
 When circumstances warrant, specially designed warning receivers (weather alert radios) can be activated.
 The weather alert radios sound an alarm indicating that an emergency exists, alerting the listener to turn the receiver up to an audible volume.
 Personnel in departments where the weather alert radios are located are expected to convey the message received to all other people in the area or building.

 Various sirens located throughout the campus are activated whenever the campus is in imminent danger.
 Persons should immediately seek shelter upon hearing the siren.
 University police car sirens and loudspeakers will be used to broadcast alerts and instructions.
 In the residence halls, fire alarm bells (with a sound distinctly different from that used for fire evacuation procedures) and public address systems (where available) will be used to signal persons to take cover immediately.
-Tests of the various warning and alert systems are conducted by March 15 of each year and are publicized in The Daily Toreador in advance of the tests.
+Tests of the various warning and alert systems are conducted each semester and are publicized online in advance of the tests.

 If a tornado warning is issued or a tornado is sighted, the following actions should be taken: seek inside shelter, preferably a tornado cellar, steel-framed or reinforced-concrete structure (including all major university buildings); evacuate upper floors of all buildings; seek shelter in an interior hallway and stay away from windows; lie flat on the floor and use tables, mattresses, or blankets for cover; if caught in open country, lie face down in the deepest depression available such as a ditch, culvert, or ravine.
 Emergency preparedness guidelines and homeland security information is available at http://emergency.ttu.edu.